 She references New Zealand and Bolivia, where the people have given human rights to mountains and rivers.
 “We consider nature to have equal rights because we live from the earth.
 The earth doesn’t need us, we need it.
 That consciousness, that realization, that spiritual connection is very, very deep in Indigenous people.”

 Groulx also says our practices of putting garbage in the right place, reducing use of plastic bottles, bringing reusable bags to the grocery store — these are all well and good, but what’s missing is a more philosophical perspective that is intuitive to Indigenous culture.
 “If you had to boil it down to one word, it’s respect,” she says.

 Indigenous women are protectors of the Earth.
 It is our duty.

 She explains that women are inherently educators about the environment within the Indigenous community.
 “Indigenous women consider this as part of our role,” she says.
 “It is important to men as well, but we all say ‘Mother’ Earth, don’t we?”

 When asked what impact she thinks having more Indigenous female representation in parliament would do to climate change-mitigation policies, she responds, “If they brought more women into finding the solutions I don’t think we would be where we are.”
 She explains that she believes the female approach to education is more impactful.

 “Women put ideas not just in people’s minds, but in their hearts.
 Intellectually, we can all absorb the science, but women have the gift of empathy.
 I think having more women in parliament would bring more kindness, more love, understanding, respect and emotion.
 Decisions that are made just based on intellect and fact are not necessarily going to be the right decision.
 Decision-making has to be balanced between the head and the heart.
 We’re human beings, we’re not machines.
 And the earth is not a machine either.”

-See also: 10 Indigenous beauty brands to buy from.
+See also: The best Indigenous beauty brands to keep in your makeup bag.

 Women put ideas not just in people’s minds, but in their hearts.